inkua/gitbook/introduction/readme/meet-the-team.md

 Cosmina Florea

-Iassana Minella.
+Iassana Minella

 ## Member Pictures

-InkuA has members in more than 25 countries and did projects all over the world.&#x20;
+InkuA has members in more than 25 countries and did projects all over the world.
+Here are some pictures:&#x20;

 <div>